GMLC-TDC/HELICS/docs/user-guide/message_federates.md

 There are a few other configuration parameters that are applicable if the endpoint is interacting with a HELICS value message.

-* **`knownSubscription`** - The string in this field specifies the key for a HELICS value message that the message federate would like to receive.
+* **`knownSubscription`** - The string in this field specifies the key for a HELICS value message that the message federate would like to receive at the specified endpoint.
 HELICS will generate a message and send it to this endpoint whenever the originating value federate updates to value.
 * **`type`** and **`units`** - Just as in HELICS values, messages that come from value federates have associated data types and units.
 As in value federates, HELICS can use the specified `type` and `units` field to perform appropriate conversions.
 (As of v2.0, unit conversion is not supported.)